RK61 RGB WirelessWired 60 Compact Mechanical Keyboard61 Keys Bluetooth Small Portable Gaming Office Keyboard with Rechargeable Battery for Windows. | Better Homes & Gardens

 Advertisement

 Best Quality Guranteed.
 Multi-Device and Dual Connect Mode: RK61 mechanical keyboard can connect up to three devices simultaneously and can switch among them easily.
 On wired mode, this product is compatible with Window 2000/XP/Vista/7/8/10 and Mac.
 On Bluetooth Wireless mode, it is compatible with Android and IOS system devices 61 keys: Tiny size ultra compact mechanical keyboard with 61 keys and it's good for Office and Home using.
 The 61 keys compact layout makes it ideal for reduced spaces.
-Blue Switch: Tactile and clicky with a bump feel.
-It is suitable for typing.
-Blue switch is louder than other mechanical switches when typing.
-Blue Switch is the best switch for playing game RGB Backlight: 18 RGB backlight modes, 8 monochrome backlight modes and 1 full color backlight.
-These modes will give you more enjoyable when you gaming or typing at night.
-Make you enjoyable in your working: Rk61 mechanical keyboard with the scientific stair-up keycap d
+Red Switch: Linear Switch, meaning that the force at the beginning and the end of each stroke is nearly identical.
+The result is a feel that most perceive as smoother' and 'faster' making them especially popular among gaming enthusiasts.
+Red Switch is the best fit switch using in Office.
+Red Switch is the most silent.
+RGB Backlight: 18 RGB backlight modes, 8 monochrome backlight modes and 1 full color backlight.
+These mo